Statesboro Expungement Lawyer

-Defending Clients in Bulloch County Since 1997
+Trusted Legal Assistance in Bulloch County Since 1997

-Expungement is the term for having criminal records removed from public access.
-A criminal conviction leaves a permanent mark on your record that can later be accessed by future employers, landlords, educational institutions, professional licensing agencies, and more.
 While expungement may not be possible for everyone, Gabe T. Cliett P.C., Attorney at Law can provide knowledgeable and skilled legal assistance with this matter.
 Our Statesboro expungement attorney has been helping clients apply for and gain record restriction since 1997.

+Our expungement attorneys in Georgia are here to help.
 Call (912) 274-7752 or fill out our online form to request a free, initial consultation regarding your situation today.

-Record Restriction in Georgia
+Understanding Record Restrictions in Georgia

 Record restriction applies only in specific cases and does not completely erase your records; they will still be accessible by judicial and criminal justice officials for the purpose of investigations or as regards employment with a law enforcement agency.
+Those who have been convicted of a crime in Georgia are not eligible for record restriction.
+Your criminal record is generally permanent.

 Those who may qualify for a record restriction include the following: